bibhishank/interviewhelper-ai/README.md

 # interviewhelper-ai
-This project is to help people for their job interview preparation
+This project is to help people for their job interview preparation.

+#Interview Helper AI